Preamble

 Information gathering/sensory skills

-In all situations, the student must be able to gather information using various assessment tools.
+In all situations, the student must be able to gather information using various tools.
 They must also be able to assess food items using visual, olfactory, taste and tactile senses.
 The student must be able to function in an environment that may be crowded or noisy, or that has the potential for exposure to disease and which may contain noxious odours.

-integration of information from those senses, need to be able to seek out and use adaptive methods and/or technology to compensate for their limitations.Communication skills
+Students who have sensory limitations (e.g., in vision, hearing, touch and taste) or in perceptual integration of information from those senses, need to be able to seek out and use adaptive methods and/or technology to compensate for their limitations.

 In the clinical setting, students must be able to coherently and systematically summarize a patient’s condition and care plan, both orally and in text (handwritten or electronic) to comply with regulatory and organizational record-keeping standards.

-Students with less than full fluency in English or with learning disabilities are responsible for achieving the same high level of communication ability that is required for patient safety, informed consent, and fully independent and ethical interaction with patients, clients, colleagues, healthcare professionals and others.
+Students with less than full fluency in English or with learning disabilities are responsible for achieving the level of communication competency that is required for patient safety, informed consent, and fully independent and ethical interaction with patients, clients, colleagues, healthcare professionals and others.
 Students should note that the level of communication fluency required, both oral and written, is often higher than is generally assessed in standard tests of language fluency.

 Critical thinking and cognitive skills